terrybrown/brilliantmanagers.info/src/pages/the-guide/index.md

 ***

 The aim of this guide is to provide a framework for discussion and reflection around management, be it people considering a role, people new to the role, or people seasoned in it.
+It will then provide [a tool](/the-tool) to allow an individual to score (ideally with the support of a manager) to understand themselves and their growth areas.

 It focusses on a number of areas:

 * Self
 * Team